Advanced Crisis solutions

 • Individual is between age 5 and 59

-• Eligible for Regional Center services
+• Eligible for Regional Center services and/or covered by a participating insurance plan

-• Currently displays challenging behavior
+• Displays clinically significant challenging behavior

-• Ambulatory and in good general health
+• Ambulatory and in generally stable health

 Thank you so much for presenting your Crisis Stabilization Program to our staff.
 I know this service is the answer many of our families have been looking for.